Beware of the Grandparent Scam: It's Becoming More Sophisticated

 "Hi Grandmaw, I'm in jail.
 Please don't tell my parents.
 My friends and I stole a car and we got into an accident and I need money so I can get out of jail."

-He handed the telephone to his "lawyer," who explained the judge was going to be very lenient, as long as the damage was paid for.
+He handed the telephone to his "lawyer," who explained that the judge was going to be very lenient, as long as the damage was paid for.

 The people who were hit were driving a rental car, which sustained several thousand dollars worth of damage.
 Because they were flying home to the Dominican Republic and they needed to return the car, they paid for the damage so they wouldn't miss their flight.
 But the judge ordered the boys to reimburse them.